UdhavSharma2004/NewsPaperAgency-JavFx_JDBC/README.md

 ## About this project

 Hello there!
 My name is <a href="https://github.com/UdhavSharma2004" style="color:blue;">Udhav Sharma</a> and I am a CSE student @GZSCCET (2021-25).
 Additionally, I am a Java and Full Stack web developer based in Bathinda.
-I have created this repository to exhibit one of my projects, which is Blood Bank Management software created under guidance of author of book <b>"Real Java"</b>, Mr. Rajesh K. Bansal during thee training as Java Developer June-July 2023, <a href="./Certificate.md" style="color:red;">Verified Here</a>.
+I have created this repository to exhibit one of my projects, which is Blood Bank Management software created under guidance of author of book <b>"Real Java"</b>, <b>Mr. Rajesh K. Bansal</b> during thee training as Java Developer June-July 2023, <a href="./Certificate.md" style="color:red;">Verified Here</a>.
 The software aims to automate and simplify various time-consuming tasks such as record-keeping, updating the blood quantity, searching through records, etc.

 <hr>
 <br>